-This Grant targets four topics areas: substance abuse; mental health; health promotion of disease prevention; and immunizations.
+This Grant targets four topic areas: substance abuse, mental health, health promotion of disease prevention and immunizations.
 Many local urban Indians are not eligible to receive services from their respective tribes because they reside off the reservation.
 Thus, they rely on the Tucson Indian Center to provide much needed social services in the areas of education, training, employment, and supportive services relative to urban living.
 This grant also supports monthly publication of the newsletter Native Wellness voice.
 Substance abuse efforts focus on improving youth decision making skills via curricula used with both parents and youth.
 Health promotion/disease prevention activities focus on the prevention of HIV and STIs.
 Mental health services include teen health chats and coordination with other behavioral health providers and positioning the agency to support existing aftercare efforts.
 Finally, Staff promotes awareness of immunizations for different age groups and refers clients to immunization providers.

 This contact focuses on the prevention and cessation of commercial tobacco use, emphasizing the sacred nature of tobacco.
 Workshops are offered to groups of youth, community members and providers.
 The health risks of second-hand smoke are also communicated.
 This grant also supports monthly publication of the newsletter Native Wellness voice

 Native Pride Project